 Dr. Cook performed cosmetic surgeries on all of his patients, according to the consent order.

 In 2016, one of Cook's patients reportedly died following surgery.
 According to the consent order, Cook gave the patient three dosages of diazepam for three procedures that were all being performed on the same day in October 2015.
 "This dosing is dangerous and potentially fatal," the board stated.

 The patient then came back to Dr. Cook in June 2016 for a revision surgery and was given more diazepam and ativan, records state.
 The dosing of the medications represented "toxic levels," officials claimed.
 The woman died following the revision surgery in Dr. Cook's office, according to the NC Medical Board.

-The board determined that Dr. Cook's conduct was "unprofessional," so his license to practice medicine was reprimanded and he will not be able to perform or supervise any procedure that requires anesthesia resulting in sedation, according to the NC Medical Board.
+The board determined that Dr. Cook's conduct was "unprofessional," so his license to practice medicine was reprimanded and he will not be able to perform or supervise any procedure or surgery in an office based setting that requires anesthesia resulting in sedation, according to the NC Medical Board.

-He is only allowed to perform Level I procedures and can't perform any procedure Level II or greater in an office setting, the board states.
+Dr. Cook is allowed to perform Level I procedures in an office setting but can't perform any procedure Level II or greater in an office setting, the board states.